All-Star weekend, as expected, was about honoring Kobe

 This All-Star weekend is in Michael Jordan’s longtime home of Chicago, which will be highlighted by a game where LeBron James and Giannis Antetokounmpo will serve as captains — but it was, predictably and understandably, overshadowed by Bryant.
 It’s been three weeks now since he, 13-year-old Gianna and seven others were killed in a helicopter crash in Southern California.
 And the mourning period is still very active, very real, very necessary.

 The first Kobe Bryant MVP Award will be handed out later Sunday night, given to the player voted as the biggest star of the All-Star Game — a trophy that Bryant hoisted four times.
-Jennifer Hudson is doing a pregame tribute to Bryant, players on James’ team will wear Gianna’s No. 2 on their jerseys and players on Antetokounmpo’s team will wear Kobe’s No. 24 on theirs.
-And all players are wearing a patch with nine stars, one for each victim of the crash.
+Jennifer Hudson , wearing the Lakers’ deep purple, performed a pregame tribute to Bryant.
+Players on James’ team wore Gianna’s No. 2 on their jerseys and players on Antetokounmpo’s team wore Kobe’s No. 24 on theirs.
+And all players wore a patch with nine stars, one for each victim of the crash.

+Everyone at the All-Star Game on Sunday got a 24-page tribute published by Sports Illustrated devoted to Bryant’s career.
+On the last page of text, just before the back cover, was a quote from Jordan: “I loved Kobe — he was like a little brother to me,” it began.
+Next to that quote was a photo, Bryant guarding Jordan in 1997, sticking his tongue out much in the same way that the Bulls’ guard often did.

+And in James’ locker room before the game, his team’s cheer coming out of the post-chalk-talk huddle needed no explanation: “Mamba on three!,” they yelled.
+“One!
+Two!
+Three!
+Mamba!”

 “Just as a reminder: Who more embodies the spirit of All-Star than Kobe? ...
 He always played hard.
 He didn’t care if it was an All-Star game,” Silver said.
 “And I think that’s what he and David had in common.
 They always competed.
 They believed in the power of sports.
 They believed in winning and they believed it was necessary to always give their all.
 And I think that’s why their losses have resonated with so many people around the world.”